qtoussaint/pangenome_merge/README.md

-# pangenomerge
+# pangenomerge: create pangenome gene graphs for hundreds of thousands of bacterial genomes

-Create pangenome gene graphs for hundreds of thousands of bacterial genomes
+Sometimes a person just wants to create a large pangenome gene graph...

-## Installation
+# Installation

 🚧🚧🚧 Pangenomerge is still in beta and is subject to change! 🚧🚧🚧